/ astro-integrations / How to Use Lucia with Astro: Complete Guide

 Wrapping Up

-Lucia gives you full control over authentication without the complexity of building everything from scratch.
-It handles session management, cookie security, and database adapters while letting you own the implementation details.
-For Astro SSR sites where you want to avoid third-party auth services and keep user data in your own database, Lucia strikes the right balance between doing it yourself and reinventing the wheel.
+Lucia gives you full control over authentication without building everything from raw primitives.
+Its current form is a documented, copy-it-into-your-project pattern rather than a package you depend on, which means there is no library to deprecate out from under you again.
+You own the session functions, the cookie handling, and the database schema.
+For Astro sites with on-demand rendering where you want to avoid third-party auth services and keep user data in your own database, this approach strikes the right balance between doing it yourself and reinventing the wheel.
 The learning curve is steeper than hosted solutions, but the result is auth that you understand completely and can customize without limits.